Wild Sets with Collet-Eckmann Points and Infinitely Many Sinks: Stability and Coexistence: Existence of secondary tangencies

 \subsection{The secondary tangencies}

-In this subsection we construct secondary tangencies along the curve $a_n$.
+In this subsection we locate secondary tangencies along the curve $a_n$.
 We start by giving the formal definition of secondary tangency. \begin{defin} A tangency between $W^u_{\text{loc}}(z^{(3)})$ and $ W_{n-n_0}$ is called a \emph{secondary tangency of type} $n_0$. \end{defin}

 In order to prove the existence of secondary tangencies, we need to estimate the variation of $z_{y}^{(3)}$ with respect to the parameters $a$ and $t$.
 This gives the speed of $W^u_{\text{\rm loc}}(z^{(3)})$ in the phase space.
 Comparing this speed with the one of the pullbacks of the stable manifold at $q_2$ allows finding the new tangencies.